amankrchandra/Internship-Project---Zidio-dev-portal/README.md

 - 👨‍💻 Separate Signup/Login for Job Seekers and Recruiters
 - 🔐 JWT-based authentication with role-based access
 - 💼 Job Listings with glassmorphism-style UI
-- 🌟 Modern Dashboard with animated glowing navigation bar
+- 🌟 Modern Dashboard with ANIMATED GLOWING navigation bar
 - 📧 Contact form, Resume view, and more...

 ## 🛠️ Tech Stack